kaloianm/Rural-Pipe-Image/README.md

 ```

 ## ZLIB
-zLib is a prerequisite for the Python zlib module.
+zLib is a prerequisite for the Python `_zlib` module.

+## Compile from source
 ```
 git clone --depth 1 --branch v1.2.13 --single-branch https://github.com/madler/zlib.git
 ```

 ### Local compile
 ```
-TODO
+NOT NECESSARY
 ```

 ### Cross-compile